 When I first came to my church about six years ago, I was astounded by its commitment to the centrality of God’s Word.
 I’d never heard preaching so steeped in Scripture, and I’d never been a part of a congregation so convinced of its authority.
 This trickled down to women’s ministries, which had “caught” a love and desire to know Jesus through his Word.

 I share below how our church has equipped its women to study God’s Word, not because this is the only right way but because I’ve personally seen the contagious effects of a church’s commitment to God’s Word.
-The women at our church (generally speaking) are firmly convinced that God speaks through his Word and, therefore, are engaging with the preaching, programming, and studies saturated by it.
+The women at our church (generally speaking) firmly believe that God speaks through his Word and, therefore, are engaging with the preaching, programming, and studies saturated by it.

 Another name for this is “expository preaching.”
 Our pastors base their sermons on Scripture and draw out what’s there.
 Our women learn how to study their Bibles from listening to them do this each Sunday.

 What we learn about Bible study in worship services and at women’s events is reinforced by the materials chosen for small and large group gatherings.
-Our church writes its own studies, based on books of the Bible, and we also screen curriculum from other authors based on whether it is biblically-sound and will equip women to study the Word for themselves.
+Our church writes its own studies, based on books of the Bible, and we also screen curriculum from other authors based on whether it is biblically sound and will equip women to study the Word for themselves.

 Preach and Teach the Word